 To permanently address any lead issues with your drinking water, you can remove some of the sources of lead that are entering your water.
 The municipality is responsible for the main service lines; the homeowner is responsible for the service lines from the curbs to their homes.
 Therefore, if the portion of the lead service line from the curb to your house is lead-based, you would be responsible for its replacement.
 Some municipalities that are replacing the main service lines have also established programs where residents can replace their portion of the service line at the same time for a reduced cost.
 Contact your municipality to find out whether such a program exists in your community.
 In some cities it is now required that both the main service line and the residents’ portion of the service line be replaced at the same time.
 For example, in the past when the City of Saskatoon was replacing its portion of the water line, the homeowner had the option to replace their portion of the water connection at a shared cost.
 An advisory was issued by the American Water Works Association in February 2010, indicating that disturbing and replacing the street portion of a service connection can cause lead levels in the waterline to substantially increase for a period of time.
 It also advised that if the remainder of the lead connection from the property line to the house is left intact, lead levels can continue to be elevated longer.
 Due to these health and safety concerns, if a lead water line is being replaced, the City of Saskatoon requires that the entire line be replaced from the water main to the water meter inside a home.
 The City of Saskatoon will cost share the line replacement with the homeowner, with the homeowner’s share being added to their property tax bill.
 The homeowner is also responsible for the piping costs within the house from the house footing to the water meter.
 If you live in a city where it is possible for only a portion of the lead service line to be replaced, there may still be a lead issue in the future.
 In addition, some lead particles may detach from the remaining lead pipe for two to three months due to disruption from the change.
 As a result, it is important to monitor the lead levels during this time, or to use a treatment device for that same period.
 You can also have any pipes, fittings or faucets in your home containing lead replaced with the appropriate materials certified for contact with drinking water.
 To avoid any future problems, avoid the use of lead solder and only use plumbing materials, such as piping, certified specifically for use in contact with drinking water for your household plumbing system.

 United States Environmental Protection Agency.
-June 3, 2013.
-Drinking Water Contaminants.
+July 29, 2014.
+Lead in Drinking Water.